nayanbhagowaty/nayanbhagowaty.github.io/README.md

 # Nayan Bhagowaty
 Welcome to my personal portfolio!
-I’m a full stack .
+I’m a full stack developer.

 ## About Me
 I have experience in cloud computing, low-code platforms, and technology communities.